-- an annotated bibliography (one paragraph), including a complete bibliographic entry; - ways in which you can apply principles gleaned from the text in your ministry context.
+- an annotated bibliography (one paragraph), including a complete bibliographic entry; - a minimum of ten talking points key ideas, observations, insights, and criticisms that show you have thought seriously and critically about the text; - ways in which you can apply principles gleaned from the text in your ministry context.
 This assignment is to be submitted to Assignments on Blackboard.
 This assignment is related to SLO #1.